kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-1.md

 I needed to make changes.
 Some changes include: removing the URL, changing the price, weight, width, diameter, etc. to numbers, coercing the bearing size and response pads to categorical groups, and other changes.

-I used a Jupiter notebook to help me make these changes.
+I used a Jupyter notebook to help me make these changes.
 Sometimes I had to use lots of string manipulation to help me make the data look right.
 All of the changes were pretty straightforward.
 I’m including one example below, but feel free to check out my GitHub repo with all the code for my data cleaning.

 Changing price and weight to numerical values: